Open-Cascade-SAS/OCCT/dox/specification/boolean_operations/boolean_operations.md

 The algorithm has been implemented in the *BOPAlgo_CellsBuilder* class.

 Cells Builder is based on the General Fuse algorithm.
-Thus all options of the General Fuse algorithm (see @ref specification__boolean_7_3a "GF Options") are also available in this algorithm.
+Thus all options of the General Fuse algorithm (see [GF Options](#specification__boolean_7_3a)) are also available in this algorithm.

 The requirements for the input shapes are the same as for General Fuse - each argument should be valid in terms of *BRepCheck_Analyzer* and *BOPAlgo_ArgumentAnalyzer*.